kevbot123/spool/SPOOL_INTEGRATION_GUIDE.md

 export default async function BlogPostPage({ params }: PageProps) {
   const { slug } = params;

-  // Fetch the single post using the slug from the URL with proper typing const post = await getSpoolContent<BlogPost>({ collection: 'blog', slug });
+  // Fetch the single post using the slug from the URL - automatically typed as SpoolContent const post = await getSpoolContent({ collection: 'blog', slug });

   if (!post) {
     return notFound();